phantomglitter/phantomglitter/README.md

 - 👋 Hi, I’m @phantomglitter
-- 👀 I’m interested in knitting, baking, music, and learning new things!
+- 👀 I’m interested in knitting, good food and learning new things!
-- 🌱 I’m currently learning Webdev.
+- 🌱 I’m currently learning how to contribute to open source projects.

 <!---
 phantomglitter/phantomglitter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.